Introducing G2.ai, the future of software buying.Try now

 AI-generated.
 Powered by real user reviews.

-• Users report that Jenkins excels in its extensibility, allowing for a wide range of plugins that can be tailored to specific needs, while Travis CI is noted for its seamless integration with GitHub, making it a preferred choice for small businesses looking for quick setup.
+• Users report that Jenkins excels in its extensibility, with a wide range of plugins available, allowing for tailored solutions to fit specific project needs.
+In contrast, Travis CI is noted for its seamless integration with GitHub, making it a preferred choice for small businesses looking for straightforward CI/CD solutions.

-• Users report that while Jenkins is favored in enterprise environments due to its flexibility, Travis CI is often preferred by small businesses for its entry-level pricing starting at $13.75, making it a cost-effective solution for startups and smaller teams.
+• Reviewers mention that while Jenkins is favored in enterprise environments due to its flexibility and extensive integrations (9.2), Travis CI is often recommended for small businesses due to its straightforward pricing model starting at $13.75, making it more accessible for startups and smaller teams.

 Pricing